dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 In software, success takes dedication and hard work.

-Use these five tips as a guide to Senior level:
+Use these 5 tips as a guide to Senior level:

 ## 1. Go beyond languages and frameworks